Couples & Family

 Based on: Rathgeber M, Burkner PC, Schiller EM, Holling H. The Efficacy of Emotionally Focused Couples Therapy and Behavioral Couples Therapy: A Meta-Analysis.
 Journal of Marital and Family Therapy.
 2018;45(3):447-463.
 DOI: 10.1111/jmft.12336.
 PMID: 29781200. [source]

-Clinicians who integrate Emotionally Focused Therapy (EFT)
+Clinicians trained in Emotionally Focused Therapy (EFT)

 Couples therapy at ShiftGrit